 Are you wondering if your child might benefit from a little therapy?
 If so, you’re not alone.
-About 20% of parents have found therapy to be very helpful for their children.
 Therapy can help children with all kinds of issues, such as inattention, poor social skills, mood swings, anxiety, depression, and even defiance.

 Some signs you and your child might find therapy helpful include:

 - A pattern of feeling sad or hopeless

 - Becoming easily angry

 - Losing interest in activities they usually enjoy

 - Changes in patterns of sleeping or eating

 There are many different types of therapy approaches available to children and adolescents today: